 ASCENIV is approved for the treatment of Primary Immune Deficiency Disorder ("PIDD"), a class of inherited genetic disorders that causes a deficient or absent immune system in adults and adolescents (12 to 17 years of age).
 Our pivotal Phase 3 clinical trial in 59 PIDD patients met the primary endpoint of no Serious Bacterial Infections reported during 12 months of treatment.
 Secondary efficacy endpoints further demonstrated the benefits of ASCENIV in the low incidence of infection, therapeutic antibiotic use, days missed from work/school/daycare and unscheduled medical visits and hospitalizations.
 We believe this clinical data together with the FDA approval for the treatment of PIDD better positions ADMA to further evaluate ASCENIV in immune-compromised patients infected with or at-risk for RSV infection or potentially other respiratory viral pathogens.
-We plan to work with the FDA and the immunology and infectious disease community to design a clinical trial to evaluate the use of ASCENIV in this patient population in the near future.
+Due to the COVID-19 pandemic, our plans have been delayed.
+In the future however, we plan to work with the FDA and the immunology and infectious disease community to design an appropriate clinical trial to evaluate the use of ASCENIV in this patient population.
 Commercial sales of ASCENIV commenced in October of 2019.